shreyabatra4/pytexas2023/README.md

 Tristan works at Bellingcat, a non-profit independent research collective that was founded in 2014.
 THe organization participates in open source research.

-what is a digital investigation
+What is a digital investigation?

-open-source research
+* open-source research
-research that uses information open to the public investigator and consumer have equal access toinformation sources increases transparency, accountability, reproductibility many sources were previously only available to governments there’s a lot of information on the internet most common open source materials google maps
+* research that uses information open to the public
+* investigator and consumer have equal access toinformation sources
+* increases transparency, accountability, reproductibility
+* many sources were previously only available to governments
+* there’s a lot of information on the internet

+Most common open source materials
+* geospatial i.e. Google maps
-CNN
+* media i.e. CNN
-YouTube
+* user-generated i.e. YouTube
-Google ebooks
-geospatial, media, user-generated, databases& archived materials Python tool: Social media scraping framework
-Analyze the ecosystem of QAnon and adjacent online conspiracy communities in Europe Collected lots of data
+* databases i.e. Google eBooks
+* archived material